Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Ultrasharp U2415 is a great pick out of the Dell UltraSharp series, and at a 350 nit peak brightness, the screen can be used for viewing multimedia, office work and entry level design work.
-Gamers though might find a hard time trying to validate its purchase.
+The Ultrasharp U2415 is a great pick out of the Dell UltraSharp series, and at a 350 nit peak brightness, the screen can be used for viewing multimedia, office work and entry-level design work.
+Gamers though might find a hard time trying to validate their purchase.
 At first blush, the monitor doesn’t even look like it belongs in its price range, which is a very good thing.
 As you go on with this review and find out what it has to offer, we think you’ll agree that it’s one of the best cheap monitors in the market.
+For more expensive options, check out the best computer monitors around.

 The Dell Ultrasharp U2415 is a reliable IPS display that comes with a 16:10 aspect ratio, and has a reasonable refresh rate of 60Hz.
 The monitor also supports almost the entire sRGB color gamut making colors on it appear very crisp.
 This is to the appreciation of anyone who will use it for color-critical work.